 Also, the Committee may request any supporting information from parties in interest that would serve to define the scope and nature of the matter in dispute.

-- The Grievance Committee will investigate the grievance/complaint and within fourteen (14) calendar days, submit its findings and recommendations to the Chief Operating Officer – Drexel University College of Medicine.
+- The Grievance Committee will investigate the grievance/complaint and within fourteen (14) calendar days, submit its findings and recommendations to the Executive Vice President, Treasurer and Chief Operating Officer and the Office of Equality and Diversity.

-- Within seven (7) calendar days from the date of receipt of the Committee recommendation, the Chief Operating Officer – Drexel University College of Medicine will issue a written decision.
+- Within seven (7) calendar days from the date of receipt of the Committee recommendation, the Executive Vice President, Treasurer and Chief Operating Officer and the Office of Equality and Diversity will issue a written decision.
 This decision shall be final and binding on all parties.

 - To expedite prompt resolution of these matters, the time limits set forth in this policy are mandatory, and failure of the aggrieved Professional Staff Member to progress to the next Step of the process within the specified time set forth will indicate acceptance of the decision rendered at that Step.
 Prior to the deadline, time limits may be extended in specific instances by mutual written agreement.
 Requests to extend time limits will automatically double the time limits unless otherwise mutually agreed upon.
 Such extensions can only be made for what would normally be considered reasonable circumstances.

-- Failure by Drexel University College of Medicine or any of its supervisory personnel to communicate the decision within the specified time limits will permit the aggrieved Professional Staff Member to proceed to the next Step.
-Drexel University College of Medicine or any Professional Staff Member thereof will take no reprisals of any kind against any aggrieved Professional Staff Member, party in interest, witness, member of the Committee, or any other participant in this procedure.
+- Failure by Drexel University Online or any of its supervisory personnel to communicate the decision within the specified time limits will permit the aggrieved Professional Staff Member to proceed to the next Step.
+The University or any Professional Staff Member thereof will take no reprisals of any kind against any aggrieved Professional Staff Member, party in interest, witness, member of the Committee, or any other participant in this procedure.

-Retaliation against an individual, who, in good faith, participates in a grievance/complaint hearing or an investigation thereof, is prohibited by Drexel University College of Medicine policy.
+Retaliation against an individual, who, in good faith, participates in a grievance/complaint hearing or an investigation thereof, is prohibited by University policy.